tatooin6/resume_optimization/README.md

 ## Usage
 1. Upload a resume in Markdown format.
 2. Enter the job description.
-3. Download the optimized resume in PDF format.
-(When fastAPI is integrated to the service)
+3. Download the optimized resume in Markdown format (polling with FastAPI).

 ## Technologies Used
-- Python + FastAPI (future implementation)
+- Python + FastAPI
 - Google Gemini API
 - Markdown + WeasyPrint (for PDF conversion)
-- Uvicorn (to run the server)(future implementation)
+- Uvicorn (to run the server)

 #### Formating
 To check formating run the next command: